QuestionableM/SM-BetterCubeMaps/README.md

 # BetterCubeMaps
 A Scrap Mechanic DLL mod which improves the quality of cube maps.

+This mod works with Scrap Mechanic Version 0.6.6.729

 # How to download and enable the DLL mod

 There are 2 ways to enable the BetterCubeMaps module: